elmtree-askmo/cloudcannon-app/content/learn/nursing/define-minimum-effective-concentration-and-explain-its-importance-in-therapeutic-effectiveness.md

 url: /learn/nursing/questions/define-minimum-effective-concentration-and-explain-its-importance-in-therapeutic-effectiveness
 score: -1.0
 related_article1:
-    id: 166503
+    id: 166499
     title: >-
-        What is the importance of randomized controlled trials in clinical research?
+        What is the Controlled Substance Act and how does it classify narcotics?
-    subject: Nursing
+    subject: Criminal or Civil Law
-    url: /learn/nursing/questions/what-is-the-importance-of-randomized-controlled-trials-in-clinical-research
+    url: /learn/criminal-or-civil-law/questions/what-is-the-controlled-substance-act-and-how-does-it-classify-narcotics
 related_article2:
-    id: 166507
+    id: 166508
     title: >-
-        How do healthcare providers monitor adverse effects to ensure drug safety?
+        What is a black box warning and what are its implications for prescribers?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-healthcare-providers-monitor-adverse-effects-to-ensure-drug-safety
+    url: /learn/nursing/questions/what-is-a-black-box-warning-and-what-are-its-implications-for-prescribers
 related_article3:
-    id: 166506
+    id: 166504
     title: >-
-        What are the differences between generic and trade names of drugs?
+        Why is medication reconciliation important during patient admission and discharge?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-differences-between-generic-and-trade-names-of-drugs
+    url: /learn/nursing/questions/why-is-medication-reconciliation-important-during-patient-admission-and-discharge
 related_article4:
     id: 166510
     title: >-